abarton51/CS_4641_Project/tabs/midterm.md

 **GTZAN**:
 - While perfecting the accuracy of our model, we came across a few notable mistakes:
-- -Rock music would often be misclassified as disco or metal.
+- Rock music would often be misclassified as disco or metal.
-- -A large number of jazz music samples were misclassified as classical.
+- A large number of jazz music samples were misclassified as classical.

 **Overall**: